Distinguishable consequence of classical gravity on quantum matter

 \section{Abstract}

 What if gravity is classical?
-If true, a consistent co-existence of classical gravity and quantum matter requires that gravity exhibit irreducible classical fluctuations.
-These fluctuations can mediate classical correlations between the quantized motion of the gravitationally interacting matter.
-We use a consistent theory of quantum-classical dynamics, together with general relativity, to show that experimentally relevant observables can conclusively test the hypothesis that gravity is classical.
+If true, a consistent co-existence of classical gravity and quantum matter requires that gravity exhibit irreducible fluctuations.
+These fluctuations can mediate classical correlations, but not quantum entanglement, between the quantized motion of the gravitationally interacting matter.
+We use a consistent theory of quantum-classical dynamics in the Newtonian limit of gravity to show that experimentally relevant observables can conclusively test the hypothesis that gravity is classical.
 This can be done for example by letting highly coherent source masses interact with each other gravitationally, and performing precise measurements of the cross-correlation of their motion.
 Theory predicts a characteristic phase response that distinguishes classical gravity from quantum gravity, and from naive sources of decoherence.
 Such experiments are imminently viable.

 \emph{Introduction.} It is believed that if gravitational source masses can be prepared in quantum superpositions, then the gravitational field sourced by them has to be quantum.
-Feynman's argument in support \cite{Feyn57} relies on the expectation that a double-slit experiment with two massive particles produces an interference pattern.
-If the gravitational fields sourced by them are assumed to be classical, then it can convey the which-path information that contradicts the development of the interference pattern.
+Feynman's argument in support \cite{Feyn57} relies on the expectation that a double-slit experiment with massive particles produces an interference pattern.
+If the gravitational fields sourced by them are assumed to be classical, then it can convey which-path information that contradicts the development of the interference pattern.
 So for consistency, the gravitational field needs to be quantum, so that its quantum fluctuations obfuscate the which-path information (see also \cite{BelAsp18,DanWald22}).
-An equally viable hypothesis that achieves consistency is that the gravitational field is classical and stochastic \cite{HuVerd08,TilDio16,Opp18,OppZach22,Oppenheim:2022}, so that it cannot convey precise which-path information.
+An equally viable hypothesis that achieves consistency is that the gravitational field is classical and stochastic \cite{HuVerd08,TilDio16,Opp18,OppZach22,Oppenheim:2022xjr}, so that it cannot convey precise which-path information.